TelepathicGrunt/Bumblezone/README.md

 <p>&nbsp;</p>
 <p>-Any mob that physically hits your shield when you're blocking will apply a 4 second slowness effect on the mob due to the honey's stickiness!</p>
 <p>&nbsp;</p>
-<p>-This shield can be enchanted with&nbsp;Unbreaking or Curse of the Binding.
+<p>-This shield can be enchanted with&nbsp;Unbreaking or Curse of the Vanishing.
 (Mending cannot be applied as that would make the shield way too overpowered at maximum durability)</p>
 </div>
 </div>
 <p>&nbsp;</p>